martinstut/kissarch/README.md

 Work in Progress.
 Known to be incomplete.

-It may ruin your data and your day - it did ruin mine twice.
+It may ruin your data and your day - it did ruin mine twice during development.

 ## Prepare Test environment on the development machine (one time):